 WHAT TO WEAR FOR ENGAGEMENT PHOTOS

 First off, congratulations on your upcoming marriage!
-You have decided to make a commitment to someone you love and I couldn’t be happier for you.
+You have decided to commit to someone you love, and I couldn’t be happier for you.
 I’m sure you’re a little overwhelmed at the whole wedding process, but I am here to help you in one facet of your wedding preparation: engagement photos.
 Yes, engagement photos help you prep for your wedding.
 Couples who take engagement photos usually have better wedding photos on their wedding day because they are more comfortable in front of our cameras, and they know what to expect from their photographers.
 When the photographers arrive on your wedding day, you already know them, and you know the types of poses and photos you will be taking.
-So, you get better photos, and you also get more photos because the photographer is more efficient!
+So, you get better photos and more photos because the photographer is more efficient!
 As are you!

 What to Wear for Engagement Photos